aliabdelnaby/clean-architecture/README.md

 The project is organized into several layers:

-- **Core Layer**: Contains core utilities and services such as connection, database, error handling, and parameters.
+- **Core Layer**: Contains core utilities and services such as connection, database, API handling, caching, error handling, and parameters.
 - **Feature Layer**: Contains feature-specific code such as data models, domain entities, and presentation logic.

 ### Directory Structure